Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps

 The effective column density sensitivity of the study is determined by the strength of the noise we add.
 To create our ``noisy'' datacube, we model the noise as a Gaussian noise distribution with a standard deviation equal to 0.2 times the synthetic survey column density limit, such that 5$\sigma$ detections correspond to the sensitivity limit.
-Under the assumption that the noise is largely uncorrelated with the signal \citep{veronese2025}, we create this noise cube separately and added it to the ideal datacube.
+Under the assumption that the noise is largely uncorrelated with the signal \citep{veronese2025}, we created this noise cube separately and added it to the ideal datacube.

-In order to smooth the data, we convolve the ideal data cube and noise cube with a Gaussian beam.
+In order to smooth the data, we convolve the ideal datacube and noise cube with a Gaussian beam.
 The FWHM was set to the effective spatial resolution of the synthetic survey, and the noise cube was rescaled as necessary to match the target sensitivity.
 This gave us our ``smoothed'' datacube.

 Finally, we consider the effect that missing short baselines has on filtering out diffuse signals.
 Each baseline in an interferometric survey samples a specific location in spatial frequency space (the UV plane).
 Longer baselines sample high spatial frequencies, while shorter baselines sample lower spatial frequencies.
-Interferometers are limited by their lack of zero distance baselines, meaning they are missing out on the most diffuse signals.
+Interferometers are limited by their lack of zero-distance baselines, meaning they are missing out on the most diffuse signals.
 In order to fully investigate the theoretical observability of the gas in our halos, we simulate this effect in a conservative way.